-- All active and registered Provincial, National and Brevet Judges will be considered for panel assignments at sanctioned events. - For Northern and Southern Zones (if applicable) and Provincials, only judges who are in their 2nd year of judging and have judged at least 2 competitions prior to the event will be eligible for panel assignment.
-Please note exceptions will be made if necessary. - For Levels 8-10 Provincials / Trials to Canadians only judges who are in their 2nd year of judging and have judged at least 2 competitions prior to the event will be eligible for panel assignments. - To be assigned as an Event Head Judge at a sanctioned event, a judge must be a National level judge or have taken the Head Judge course.
+- All active and registered Provincial, National and Brevet Judges will be considered for panel assignments at sanctioned events. - For Provincials, Compulsory Championships, and Xcel Championships, only judges who are in their 2nd year of judging and have judged at least 2 competitions prior to the event will be eligible for panel assignment.
+Please note exceptions will be made if necessary. - For Levels 8-10 Provincials / Trials to Canadians only judges who are in their 2nd year of judging and have judged at least 2 competitions prior to the event will be eligible for panel assignments. - To be assigned as an Apparatus Head Judge at a sanctioned event, a judge must be a National level judge or have taken the Apparatus Head Judge course.